All Episodes

 This is the six-second excerpt from the song.

-He popped on my buttons.
+He popped off my butt.

-He ripped my Blayos.
+He ripped my bios.

-He monica Lewinsky at all on my guy on.
+He Monica Lewinsky all over my gown.

 And I remember saying at the time, wait, wait a minute.

-He didn't Monica Lewinsky all over your gown, he built Clinton all over your gown.
+He didn't Monica Lewinsky all over your gown.

 What the hell is this lyric line?

-So we had a caller on this February 27th, Jonathan in San Clemente, California.
+So we had a caller on this, February 27th, Jonathan in San Clemente, California.

 Yeah, I thought the same thing when I heard the Beyoncé lyric the first time.

-So, what is this Monica Lewinsky all over her?
+So what is this Monica Lewinsky all over her?

-I I mean Lewinsky didn't do anything.
+I mean, Lewinsky didn't do anything.

-Monica Lewinsky all over.
+He Monica Lewinsky all over my gown.

-Bill Clinton all over Mon.
+He's Bill Clinton all over my gown.

 That's your point, right?